-Requirement Details .NET Microsoft® .NET Framework 4.7.1 Framework Teradata® .NET Data Provider You must install the Teradata .NET Data Provider (13.10 or later) to use a Teradata native connection in Toad.
+Requirement Details .NET Microsoft® .NET Framework 4.7.2 Framework Teradata® .NET Data Provider You must install the Teradata .NET Data Provider (13.10 or later) to use a Teradata native connection in Toad.
 Note: To use a Teradata connection in a cross-connection query, you must also install a Teradata (13.10 or later) ODBC driver.
-Additional Software Visual C++ Redistributable for Visual Studio 2015.
+Additional Software Visual C++ Redistributable for Visual Studio 2019.
 This software is required.
 It is included in installation using the .exe installer.
 If using the .msi installer, ensure that this software is installed prior to installation.
-See Visual C++ Redistributable for VS 2015.
-For 64-bit Toad Data Point, both 32-bit and 64-bit Visual C++ packages are required.
-Prerequisites for the 2015 Redistributable -If you encounter a "Microsoft Visual C++ 2015 Redistributable is not installed correctly" error during Toad installation, do the following: 1.
-Uninstall the Microsoft Visual C++ 2015 Redistributable using the Control Panel.
-Install the missing prerequisite software.
-See Universal C Runtime Update Prerequisites or use one of the following links: For Windows 7 or Windows Server 2008 R2, install Service Pack 1: https://support.microsoft.com/en-us/kb/976932.
-For Windows RT 8.1, Windows 8.1, or Windows Server 2012 R2, install the April 2014 update: https://support.microsoft.com/en-us/kb/2919355.
-For Windows Server 2008, install Service Pack 2: https://support.microsoft.com/en-us/kb/948465.
-3. Run the ToadInstaller.exe again.
-Database DB2® Client Client Toad no longer installs a DB2 Client along with the Toad application.
+See Visual C++ Redistributable for VS 2019.
+For 64-bit Toad Data Studio, both 32-bit and 64-bit Visual C++ packages are required.
+Database Client DB2® Client Toad no longer installs a DB2 Client along with the Toad application.
 When connecting to a DB2 database, ensure that you have a DB2 Client or IBM Data Server Driver installed.
 Toad supports DB2 Client versions 9.7.6 through 11.1.
 Oracle® Client Toad can connect to Oracle using Direct Connect (no Oracle Client required) or using an Oracle Client or Oracle Instant Client.
 However, if you want to use LDAP, you must install an Oracle Client.
 Toad supports 9i or later Oracle Clients and Oracle Instant Clients.
 Notes: You cannot use Oracle Direct Connection in a cross-connection query.
 To use an Oracle connection in a cross-connection query, you must install an Oracle Client (full install) or you must install the Oracle Instant Client plus the Oracle ODBC driver.
+ODBC Driver In order to create a native Snowflake connection, you must install the ODBC Driver 2.24.2 (or later) provided by Snowflake.
+Upon installing and configuring the driver, Toad Data Studio will be set for this type of connection.
+Note: New versions of the Snowflake ODBC Driver are backward-compatible, but there is no guarantee that earlier versions are forward-compatible.
+Active monitoring and maintaining of installed versions is advised.
+For more information regarding the process of creating Snowflake connections, please refer to the Installation Guide and User Guide.
+To create a connection to an Amazon Redshift database you must install the Amazon Redshift ODBC driver 1.3.1.1000 (or later version) on client computers accessing an Amazor Redshift data warehouse.
+For each computer where you install the driver, there are the following minimum requirements that you can find on the Amazon Redshift Web site.
+For more information regarding the process of creating Amazon Redshift connections, pleas refer to the Installation Guide and User Guide.
 Additional Web Browser Requirements Microsoft® Internet Explorer® 11 or later Screen Recommended maximum DPI settings for Toad are 125%.
 It is possible to use Toad up to 200% but some dialog windows will not be completely usable anymore.
 Maximum tested resolution for Toad is 3800 x 2160 px.